dannyfritz/fond/README.md

 ## Packages

 Fond is a project consisting of many packages.
+Tons of packages!
 This is managed using [lerna](https://github.com/lerna/lerna).

 | Package | Version | Description |